 In spite of German origin, America now has the biggest collection of Affens.
-These puffy little dogs came into mass use in the 17th century Europe in homes, shops and stables.
+These puffy little dogs came into mass use in 17th century Europe in homes, shops, and stables.

 On the whole, small Affen stature has tremendously contributed to their unique capacity for catching and removing rodents.

 Affenpinscher winning people’s heart:

 Their primary use, as a result, has been determined as ratters.
 So, middle age Europe fully utilized this ability to keep away from the rodents.